flick9000/winscript/README.md

 Feel free to leave a star and help the project reach more people!

+### ☕ Donate

+If you find this project helpful, consider supporting it by [buying me a coffee!](https://ko-fi.com/flick9000)

 ### 👷 Contributing

 Contributions are welcome!
 Fork the repository and create a pull request with your changes.